twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 **Injective**: one-to-one functions
 - different inputs map to different outputs
 - $f(a) = f(b) \implies a = b$
+	- in a function that is not injective, multiple inputs can go to one output

 **Bijective**: both injective and bijective
 - bijective = total + injective + surjective